fah-kasidit/ESP32_OTA/README.md

 4. Go to Thingsboard.
 5. Click Advanced features -> OTA updates.
 6. Add new package.
 You can edit your title but Version must be as same as is step2.

    > The binary file (.bin) is "ESP32_OTA\.pio\build\esp32dev\firmware.bin"

+7. Go to device or profile in Thingsboard.
+8. Assign which firmware version you want to assign.